joshuaslate/type-cacheable/README.md

-  cacheKey?: string | CacheKeyBuilder; // Individual key the result of the decorated method should be stored on hashKey?: string | CacheKeyBuilder; // Set name the result of the decorated method should be stored on (for hashes) client?: CacheClient; // If you would prefer use a different cache client than passed into the adapter, set that here noop?: boolean; // Allows for consuming libraries to conditionally disable caching.
+  cacheKey?: string | CacheKeyBuilder; // Individual key the result of the decorated method should be stored on hashKey?: string | CacheKeyBuilder; // Set name the result of the decorated method should be stored on (for hashes) client?: CacheClient; // If you would prefer use a different cache client than passed into the adapter, set that here fallbackClient?: CacheClient; // If you would prefer use a different cache client than passed into the adapter as a fallback, set that here noop?: boolean; // Allows for consuming libraries to conditionally disable caching.
 Set this to true to disable caching for some reason. ttlSeconds?: number | TTLBuilder; // Number of seconds the cached key should live for strategy?: CacheStrategy; // Strategy by which cached values and computed values are handled